hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 > ## OPT package
 >
-> * Acceleration, in this case, is mainly acheived by using templeted C++ library to reduce computational overheads due to if tests and other conditional code blocks.
+> * Acceleration, in this case, is mainly achieved by using templeted C++ library to reduce computational overheads due to if tests and other conditional code blocks.
 >
 > * This also provides better vectorization operations as compared to its regular CPU version.
 >